Nebraska Election Security

 Post-election Audit.
 Following every statewide election, the Secretary of State’s office works with county election officials to complete a post-election audit.
 This audit is another method by which officials can confirm that ballots were read and accurately tabulated during the course of the election.

-Taking into account the total number of precincts utilized during the election, the state randomly selects between two and two and a half percent of precincts to be tested.
+Taking into account the total number of precincts utilized during the election, the state randomly selects between two and two and a half percent of precincts to be tested for primary elections and 10 percent of precincts for general elections (with at least one per county).
 Votes cast in one federal race, one state race and one local race are hand counted and compared to the machine tabulations for the same races in those precincts.
 Any discrepancies are checked and noted in a report provided to the Secretary of State’s office.

 Online Voter Registration System.
 There are two components to Nebraska’s online voter registration system.
 The first one is managed by the Secretary of State’s office, called NEReg2Vote.
 When voters log onto the website, they can submit a new voter registration or update the information associated with their current registration.